The Cultist - Hybrid Necromancer PVE Build

 Other Necromancer Builds

-Harvester – Stamina Necromancer PVE Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
+Harvester – Stamina Necromancer PVE Build Written guide updated for updated for The Scribes of Fate DLC: Q1 2023 Older video but still relevant.
 The Elder Scrolls Online Stamina Necromancer build!
 Wait…What do we call this?
 Stamcro?
 Stam Necro?
 Stamancer?
 Stamromancer?!
-Pick your poison, I’m sticking with Stam Necro, regardless of the term
+Pick your poison, I’m sticking with Stam Necro, regardless

-Malcolm – Necromancer PVE Tank Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
+Malcolm – Necromancer PVE Tank Build Written guide updated for updated for The Scribes of Fate DLC: Q1 2023 Older video but still relevant.
 This tank is designed to be able to build ultimate faster than any other build in the Elder Scrolls Online!
-The primary role for this regardless of being able
+The primary role for this regardless

-The Lich – Magicka Necromancer PVE Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
+The Lich – Magicka Necromancer PVE Build Written guide updated for updated for The Scribes of Fate DLC: Q1 2023 Older video but still relevant.
 What do we call this?
 Magcro? mMag necro?
 Magromancer?!
-Pick your poison, I’m sticking with Mag Necro, regardless of the term used to describe it, this class is
+Pick your poison, I’m sticking with Mag Necro, regardless of the term used to describe it,